Jarette/2143-OOP-Greene/Assignments/OOP_Primer/README.md

 ### Protected

-Protected is Similar to private but allows access to classes that are derived from the original class but not objects that are created from the class
+Protected is similar to private but allows access to classes that are derived from the original class but not objects that are created from the class

 ### Public